The Stigma Of Addiction

 This change in brain structure and function can affect a person even after they stop using the substance, but some changes may be reversible with abstinence and treatment.

 Addicts do not have a choice in their addiction, but they always have the choice to get help.

-Beating addiction can be difficult, but it’s even harder when you do it on your own—especially if you have to detox.
-By getting treatment, you’ll have access to the knowledge and help of professionals who will give you your safest and best chance at recovery.
+Beating addiction can be difficult, but it’s even harder when you do it on your own — especially if you have to detox.
+By getting treatment, you’ll have access to the knowledge and help of professionals who will give you your safest chance at recovery.
 You’ll also gain the support of a community who can help you through any struggles during your recovery, like dealing with triggers and relapse.